anton7r/pgxe/README.md

 [![gopherbadger coverage badge](https://godoc.org/github.com/anton7r/pgxe?status.svg)](https://pkg.go.dev/github.com/anton7r/pgxe)
 ![Coverage](./coverage_badge.png)

+This library aims to reduce the cognitive load while trying to make sql queries and hastens development.

+Query preparation is fast (for most queries 500ns - 800ns) because it cuts certain corners such as not handling comments at all, which may be problematic for you or not

 Extends from the jackc/pgx library.

 Utilizes the pgx library under the hood to achieve fast performance.